 Instead of starting with the target audience & then creating an offer around this audience, I suggest that you first think of what you enjoy doing for work best, create an idea for an offer around that, and then find the people that need it and refine the offer to adjust it to their specific needs!

-If you’d like to dive deeper into this topic of finding your niche using Human Design, check out my upcoming Masterclass!
+If you’d like to dive deeper into this topic of finding your niche using Human Design, check out my Find Your Niche Masterclass!

 Your niche does not define you, it defines your offer!